sethreidnz/redux-react-introduction-tutorial/04-Actions-And-Action-Creators.md

 git checkout step-4-1
 ```

-Although this is good if I wanted to call that action from else where in my app
+Although this is good if I decided I wanted to call that action from elsewhere in my app
 I would duplicate the creation of the action.
 It is a common pattern to create "Action Handlers"
 for doing this.